Coronavirus Covid-19: All Marist College students and staff to be tested

 • Covid-19 coronavirus: Auckland primary school students test positive, parents warned

-The school would not be told the names of anyone who tested positive - privacy would be respected at all times, the letter said.
+The school would not be told the names of anyone who tested positive - privacy would be respected at all times, the letter to parents said.

 "Testing all staff and students will give extra reassurances that when we do open the school gates, your daughters will be walking into an environment where every precaution has been taken to protect their safety."